Sep 052016

 San-Bushman-Going-Hunting-Wildmoz.com

-San Bushman going hunting, sporting arrow headdresses.
+San Bushman maybe going to a wedding, sporting arrow headdresses.
 Painting by Samual Daniell 1799 – 1802

 A Higher Social Order Than Most